Fonemine/documentation/cpq_admin.md

 For the **Volume**, **Tiered**, and **Block** methods, the price book item will have an associated matrix of prices, which provide a list price for a given range of quantities.

-Each row in this matrix will have the following fields.
+Each row in this matrix has the following fields.

 - **Id**: Internal unique numerical ID for this table row.
 - **Price Book Item Id**: Id of the price book item owning this tier